tj-03/rtmp/README.md

 There is also a simple Javascript HLS server to watch the stream in a browser.

-### Status

-Currently the server works fine but there are potential concurrency issues that have not yet been worked on.

 ## How to use
 Clone the repo and simply run
 ```sh